 - Detailed photos and illustrations to show you what to expect

-- Expert advice regarding safety considerations, according to board certified Paediatrician Dr. Daniel Zoller, M.D.
+- Expert advice regarding safety considerations, according to board certified Pediatrician, Dr. Daniel Zoller, M.D.
 F.A.A.P..

 Below, I’ve gone into detail regarding all the different factors impacting my recommendations.
 However, I also realize not everyone has the time to read through a full guide.
-With that in mind, here are the 19 swings I looked at this guide, grouped by type of swing.
+With that in mind, here are the 20 swings I looked at in this guide, grouped by type of swing.

 High Back Bucket Swings for Babies & Toddlers